 Betty is determined to reverse that trend.
 She started the HM2 Buck for Hope Foundation in Danny’s honor to shine a light on military sexual assault and end veteran suicide.

 “Regardless of how I feel personally, you have to talk about it,” Betty said.
 “That’s what Danny asked me to do.”

 The foundation is hosting a gala this Saturday at 6:30 p.m.
 The event will feature cocktails, dinner and a Neil Diamond impersonator at Annapolis’ Saints Constantine and Helen Greek Orthodox Church.
 Tickets are still available for $200 at this link.

 Last Moments Together

-Danny asked his mom to FaceTime her on April 29, 2019, and said it was urgent.
+Danny asked his mom to FaceTime him on April 29, 2019 and said it was urgent.
 Betty, heading home from a doctor’s appointment, pulled over just before the Riva Road bridge and called her son.

 Danny said it was “D Day,” or death day.
 The 39-year-old told his mother that three fellow sailors sexually assaulted him months prior while they were on a ship in Japan.
 Betty said the abusers also assaulted two other victims before attacking Danny and still haven’t been held accountable.